-Unit testing is used to see if the source code’s constituent modules are working properly. i.e. the developer testing each and every unit of the application individually in the developer’s environment.
-It’s also known as Component Testing or Module Testing.
+Developers use unit testing to verify the proper functioning of the constituent modules of the source code.
+In other words, the developer tests each and every unit of the application individually in their environment.
+People also refer to it as Component Testing or Module Testing.

 Integration testing is the process of determining whether or not two or more units or modules are connected or transfer data.
 It’s also known as I&T or string testing.
 It is classified into three types: top-down, bottom-up, and sandwich approaches (Combination of Top-Down and Bottom-Up).

 It’s a Black Box technique to testing.
 End-to-end scenario testing is another term for testing a fully integrated application.
-To guarantee that the programme is compatible with all of the target systems.
-Check for intended outputs by closely inspecting each programme input.
-The programme is put to the test to see how the users react to it.
+To guarantee that the program is compatible with all of the target systems.
+Check for intended outputs by closely inspecting each program input.
+We test the program to observe how the users react to it.

-To get consumer approval so that software may be supplied and payments can be made.
-Acceptance testing is divided into three categories: Alpha, Beta, and Gamma.
+We need to get consumer approval in order to supply software and make payments.
+We divide acceptance testing into three categories: Alpha, Beta, and Gamma.

 Here is the comprehensive list of the top Software Testing Companies in India.
 In this list, you can find Software QA Service Provider Companies from India that offer innovative and cost-efficient quality assurance and software testing solutions.

 The world of Software Testing is vast.
-The possibilities are endless and no one kind of testing technique, type or approach can be named superior than the other.
+No single kind of testing technique, type, or approach can surpass the others; the possibilities are endless.
 In fact, most of them compliment each other.
 We hope that you’ve learned everything important there is to know about software testing principles and software testing basics.